Alex-Costea/Promo/README.md

 - **#** and **@** are the characters used for function calls.
 Calls to nonexistent fuctions are simply ignored.

-- - A string of #'s and @'s is interpreted as "convert # to 1 and @ to 0, and call the function corresponding to that number in binary".
-For example, @ calls function 0, # calls function 1, #@ calls function 2, ## calls function 3 etc. Leading 0's are ignored, so @@## is equivalent to ##.
-The calls are only made if the current cell is not 0.
+- - A string of #'s and @'s, starting with an #, is interpreted as "convert # to 1 and @ to 0, and call the function corresponding to that number in binary".
+For example, # calls function 1, #@ calls function 2, ## calls function 3 etc. The calls are only made if the current cell is not 0.

+- - A string of n @'s without a # preceeding it is taken as a dynamic call.
+You usually do not need this.
+It is equivalent to the following instructions:

+    1. let k = the current cell
+    2. move to the right by n
+    3. if the current cell is not 0, call function k
+    4. move to the left by n

+- - This feature above is kinda bad and might be removed in a future version.

 - **+- (cross)** separates procedures between them. everything before the first **+-** is considered procedure 0, then it separates procedures 1, 2, 3 etc.